ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/v1/README.md

 # CKEditor 4 React Integration - v1

 <info-box warning="">
-	**There is a newer version of React Integration available** This version will be receiving important fixes only.
+	**There is a newer version of React Integration available!** This version will be receiving important fixes only.
 We strongly encourage everyone to migrate to {@link guide/dev/integration/react/v2/README#migration-from-v1-to-v2 v2}.
 </info-box>

 <info-box info="">